 Visitor access to computer workstations is described in the JMU Libraries Conduct Policy.

 Visitors may access many online databases through computer workstations in the libraries.
-Please note that some online databases will be limited to JMU students, faculty, staff, and affiliates.
+Please note that some of these databases will be limited to JMU students, faculty, staff, and affiliates.

-We offer a variety of spaces and meeting rooms, many of which are described in the Study Space Policy.
+We offer a variety of spaces, many of which are described in the Study Space Policy.
 If you have questions about additional spaces or services available, please visit the Ask the Library desk in Carrier or Rose or the desk in the Music Library.

 Research and Instruction

 We offer a variety of avenues for research support, including through our Ask the Library page, our Liaison Librarians, and additional campus experts.
 The level of research support will depend on the workload availability of the faculty or staff member assisting.

 Interested in library or educational technology instruction?
 We are able to work with community groups, K-12 teachers, and non-JMU classes on a case-by-case basis.
 Please contact us via Ask the Library to learn more.

 Questions?
 Please visit the Ask the Library desk or contact us via chat, email or phone.